ccardehu/c.a.cardenas-hurtado/_pages/about.md

 My research focuses on methodological and computational developments of latent variable models, with applications in the social and behavioural sciences.
 From a technical perspective, my work ties elements from stochastic and high-dimensional constrained optimisation, stochastic-approximation and regularisation techniques in marginal maximum likelihood estimation problems, distributional regression models, and semi-parametric regression models.

-Before transitioning into academia, I was an Economist at Banco de la República (Colombian Central Bank), working on macroeconomic analysis and forecasting.
+Before transitioning into academia, I was an Economist at Banco de la República de Colombia (Colombian Central Bank), working on macroeconomic analysis and forecasting.